 - ½ cup organic cane sugar or coconut sugar

 - 7 tbsp chopped vegan butter cold

-- 2 tsp blood orange juice or citrus of choice
+- 2 tsp lemon juice or citrus of choice

 Blood Orange Glaze

 - 1-2 tbsp blood orange juice

 - 1 tbsp almond milk

 - Preheat the oven to 425 F and prepare a baking sheet with parchment paper.

 - Place the flax meal and water into a small bowl, stir and set it aside.
 In a large mixing bowl, whisk together the dry ingredients.
 Add in the chopped butter and use a pastry cutter to incorporate until gritty.
 If you don't have a pastry cutter, you can use a fork or your hands.
 You should still have some clumps of butter visible.